Content on this page was generated by AI and has not been manually reviewed.

 Edge’s built-in VPN-like feature is primarily documented for Windows and Android.
 On macOS and iOS, Edge users may see the option as well, but features and availability can differ due to platform-level privacy frameworks and app store policies.
 If you don’t see Secure Network on these platforms, check:

 If it’s not available on your device, you can still leverage generic browser privacy practices or use a standalone VPN app that covers your system.
-Zoog vpn edge review 2025: in-depth guide to Zoog vpn edge features, performance, setup, price, and alternatives
+Is protonvpn legal worldwide: legality, privacy, features, and safe usage 2026

 What to expect next future updates